 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States, nor shall any State deprive any person of life, liberty, or property without due process of law, nor deny to any person within its jurisdiction the equal protection of the laws.

-Bingham did not point out any fundamental differences between the two versions in his last speech (May 10, 1866) on the Amendment before going before State legislatures for approval.
-However, he did draw attention to the difference five years later by arguing the adopted version “differs in this: that it is, as it now stands in the Constitution, more comprehensive than as it was first proposed and reported in February, 1866.
-It embraces all and more than did the February proposition.6
+Bingham did not point out any fundamental differences between the two versions in his last speech (May 10, 1866) before the amendment went before the State legislatures for approval.
+However, he did draw attention to the difference five years later by arguing the adopted version "differs in this: that it is, as it now stands in the Constitution, more comprehensive than as it was first proposed and reported in February, 1866.
+It embraces all and more than did the February proposition."6

 He goes on to suggests it is “more comprehensive” by the addition of the words “No State shall” because in Barron vs. The Mayor, &c., 7 Peters 250, held, “Had the framers of these amendments intended them to be limitations on the powers of the State governments, they would have imitated the framers of the original Constitution, and have expressed that intention.”
 Acting on this suggestion found in Barron, Bingham says: